Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 3.2 Shrink the Change

-3.3 Grow Your People — Cultivate Identity and Growth Mindset
+3.3 Grow Your People — Cultivate Identity and a Growth Mindset

 People resist change when it threatens identity.
-The Heaths borrow Carol Dweck's growth mindset research from Stanford: people who believe ability is fixed give up when challenged; people who believe ability grows persist.
+The Heaths borrow Carol Dweck's growth-mindset research: people who believe ability is fixed give up when challenged, while people who believe ability grows persist.
 Frame the change as part of who the buyer already is.
-A CRO who sees herself as "the operator who modernized the stack" will sign the renewal a CRO who sees herself as "the one who got burned by a failed migration" never will.
+A CRO who sees herself as "the operator who modernized the stack" will sign a renewal that a CRO who sees herself as "the one who got burned by a failed migration" never will.
+Identity often beats incentive.

 4. Shape the Path — Environment Beats Willpower